AI ballot results: 99% YES vote

 What is an indicative ballot?

 An indicative ballot is a non-binding vote which shows the strength of feeling over an issue.
-If you vote yes, you do not need to refuse to be scanned right now.
-The question is about whether you would be prepared to take industrial action in the future.
-If we were to move to industrial action as a next step, we would send a secondary statutory ballot to all eligible members.
+You do not need to refuse to be scanned right now.
+The question was about whether you would be prepared to take industrial action in the future.
+If we move to industrial action as a next step, we would send a secondary statutory ballot to all eligible members.

 Background to Pact negotiations